Melimet/distributed-systems/README.md

 ### Redis

 Redis is incorporated to enhance system performance, acting as a fast and scalable data store, possibly for caching frequently accessed data.
+In this solution, redis will be used for long time storage aswell, utilising redis persistence.

 ## Nodes description